Kong/docs.konghq.com/app/konnect/org-management/okta-idp.md

 1. In the sidebar, select **Security > API**.

-1. Select the authorization server that you want to configure.
+1. Choose the authorization server you wish to configure.

 1. Click the **Claims** tab to configure the `groups` claim.